nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

     - process_id: a pointer used to save the process_id of the child process
     - inherited_fds: an array representing the file descriptors passed to the child process.
 It must end with zero.

-The arguments used here index, source, bounds, place, argc and argv follow the usage described in [EXEC].
+The arguments used here - index, source, bounds, place, argc, and argv - follow the usage described in [EXEC].

 ### Pipe
 [Pipe]: #pipe